-7. The owner of a potentially dangerous animal shall notify an animal control officer, in person or by telephone, of any of the following occurrences within the scheduled time frames as set forth in this Subsection:

-a.
-Within eight (8) hours after the animal has escaped or has otherwise ceased to be in custody of the owner for any reason, unless the owner knows such animal to be physically secured, restrained or confined and to be in the custody of another adult who is competent.

-b.
-Within eight (8) hours after the animal has attacked a person or another domestic animal.
+- 7. The owner of a potentially dangerous animal shall notify an animal control officer, in person or by telephone, of any of the following occurrences within the scheduled time frames as set forth in this Subsection: - a.
+Within eight (8) hours after the animal has escaped or has otherwise ceased to be in custody of the owner for any reason, unless the owner knows such animal to be physically secured, restrained or confined and to be in the custody of another adult who is competent. - b.
+Within eight (8) hours after the animal has attacked a person or another domestic animal. - c.

-c.
 If the animal has died or if ownership or possession of the potentially dangerous animal or the location of the potentially dangerous animal's primary habitat is changed to a person or location outside of the Town, the animal owner listed on the permit shall notify an animal control officer within twenty-four (24) hours of such change, including the name, address and telephone number of the new owner, if relevant.
-If ownership or possession of the animal or the location of the animal's primary habitat is changed to a person or location at a different address within the Town, the animal owner listed on the permit shall notify an animal control officer within twenty-four (24) hours of the change, including the name, address and telephone number of the new owner, if relevant, the animal owner listed on the permit shall notify an animal control officer within twenty-four (24) hours of the change, including the name, address and telephone number of the new owner, if relevant, and the new owner may be permitted to modify the permit to reflect the new owner's name in the discretion of an animal control officer, but such modification must be obtained within five (5) days of the change.
-The fee for a permit modification shall be as set by the Town.

-8. In the discretion of an animal control officer and/or as ordered by the Municipal Court, potentially dangerous animal permits may contain any or all of the following conditions:
+If ownership or possession of the animal or the location of the animal's primary habitat is changed to a person or location at a different address within the Town, the animal owner listed on the permit shall notify an animal control officer within twenty-four (24) hours of the change, including the name, address and telephone number of the new owner, if relevant, and the new owner may be permitted to modify the permit to reflect the new owner's name in the discretion of an animal control officer, but such modification must be obtained within five (5) days of the change.
+The fee for a permit modification shall be as set by the Town. - 8.
+At the In the discretion of an animal control officer and/or as ordered by the Municipal Court a potentially dangerous animal permit may contain any or all of the following conditions: